The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 Compound interest is what happens when your returns start earning their own returns.
 It's the most powerful force in personal finance, and it gets stronger the longer it runs.
 Albert Einstein may or may not have called it "the eighth wonder of the world," but the math backs up the hype.

 Here's the simple version.
-In Year 1, your $1,040 in annual contributions earns about $104 (at 10%).
-In Year 2, you earn returns on $2,184 (your new contributions plus last year's total plus last year's growth).
+Picture your first year of contributions, $1,040, sitting in the market for a year.
+At 10%, it earns about $104.
+In Year 2, you add another $1,040 and earn returns on $2,184, your new money plus last year's total plus last year's growth.
 The pile gets bigger.
 The returns get bigger.
 The growth accelerates.

 By Year 30, your money is growing by thousands of dollars a year, even though you're still only putting in $1,040.
 By Year 40, the growth in a single year can exceed everything you've contributed in your entire life.